microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/simulationautomation-list-runs.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a list of the [simulationAutomationRun](../resources/simulationautomationrun.md) objects and their properties.
+Get a list of the runs of attack simulation automation for a tenant.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).